haberkern-lab/ethoVR/getting-started.md

 * Clone the janelia-unity-toolkit repository from GitHub into a local folder:
 `$ git clone https://github.com/JaneliaSciComp/janelia-unity-toolkit.git`

+If you are new to Unity, we recommend following one of the [tutorials on the Unity website](https://learn.unity.com/project/roll-a-ball) to get familiar with the **Unity editor**.

-Now proceed with the step-by-step guide below.
+Next, proceed with the step-by-step guide below.

-## Step-by-step guide to setting up a new unity program
+## Step-by-step guide to setting up a new unity program for ethoVR
 <ins>Prerequisites</ins>: Unity hub and at least one version of unity are installed and the Janelia Unity toolbox code has been cloned to a local directory.

-The settings and steps for setting up the virtual reality will depend on the experimental design and hardware.
+Note that the settings and steps for setting up the virtual reality will depend on the experimental design and hardware.
 In the instructions below, experimental settings specific to the imaging rig described in [Haberkern et al, bioRxiv, 2022](https://biorxiv.org/content/10.1101/2022.05.17.492284v1.full) are provided as an example (in *italic*).

 ### 1. Create a new unity project
 Open unity hub, select desired unity version (dropdown menu next to the “NEW” button”, then press “NEW”.
 Select 3D and choose a project name (this will be a directory name as well as the name of the unity program) and project directory.